duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario2C"/>
 ## Scenario 2C: Oil Tanker Spill
+Not under development as of July 11, 2014.
+Is this scenario feasible to pursue in the next 45 days?
 An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay _(NOTE: can we use another coast, maybe SF Bay?)_.
 A large quantity of oil has been released into the marine environment, threatening the shoreline of a particular coastline.

 #### Questions to Guide Corresponding IPython Notebooks